-Like the day before, yesterday was a 5-star day: I maintained the integrity of my calorie budget, I remained refined sugar-free, I exceeded my daily water goal again (a streak is going!), I completed a wonderful 30-minute, level 15 of 20 elliptical workout, and I stayed well connected with exceptional support.
+Yesterday and today were 4-star days: I maintained the integrity of my calorie budget, I remained refined sugar-free, I exceeded my daily water goal Tuesday and hit water goal today, and I stayed well connected with exceptional support yesterday and today.

 Thank you for reading and your continued support,

 If you're interested in connecting via social media:

 I accept friend requests on MyFitnessPal.
 My daily food logging diary is set to public.

 MFP Username: SeanAAnderson

 Also--I'd love you to subscribe to my podcast Transformation Planet!
 You can find it in Apple Podcasts, in the Google Play store for Android, and listed wherever you find your favorite podcasts!
 If you haven't listened before, you'll find 20 episodes waiting for you!